 Diamonds are not alike, whether mined from the earth or grown in a lab.
-While there are perfect ones, but the vast majority of diamonds found in engagement rings are imperfect.
-Whether they are mined or lab grown, finding an internally flawless diamond is rare.
-Choosing a diamond is an exercise in deciding how big, how perfect and how much it’s all worth to you.
+While there are perfect ones, the vast majority of diamonds found in engagement rings and fine jewelry are imperfect.
+Choosing the right diamond is all about deciding how big, how perfect and how much it’s all worth to you.
 Take a deep dive into the GIA’s 4Cs of Diamond Quality to inform your buying decision.